Government homeownership schemes

 What is a government scheme?

-Government schemes can help prospective first-time buyers get onto the property ladder.
-They are mostly aimed at those who might be struggling to afford the deposit that comes with buying a new home.
+Government schemes help prospective first-time buyers get onto the property ladder.
+They're usually aimed at those who might be struggling to afford the deposit that comes with buying a new home.

-Yet it’s getting more and more expensive to get on the property ladder.
-The average cost of a house bought by a first-time buyer has risen by 47% in 10 years.
-But average incomes have grown by just 18% over the same period.²
+It’s getting more and more expensive to get on the property ladder.
+The average cost of a house bought by a first-time buyer in England and Wales has risen by 67% in 10 years.²

 But there are many government-backed schemes to help you buy your first home.

 If you're still not sure which government scheme is suitable for your situation, you can find out using our government homeownership tool.

 You come up with a 5% deposit, and rather than taking out a 95% mortgage, you borrow 20% of the rest of the balance from the government.
 This helps you to lower your mortgage repayments.

 You’re taking on two debts, but the terms of the equity loan tend to be more agreeable than a full-stack mortgage.

-Bear in mind that Help to Buy is due to end in 2023.
-But there are rumours that the government could extend it.
+This scheme is due to end in 2023, but there are rumours that the government could extend it.

 The Help to Buy ISA was designed to help first-time buyers struggling to save up a deposit.

 Those with a Help to Buy ISA could save up to £1,200 in the first month of taking out the ISA, then up to £200 a month afterwards.
-The government will then top it up with a 25% payment.
+The government will top it up with a 25% payment when the person is ready to buy.

 The maximum amount the government will hand out is £3,000.
 This is a great help towards a deposit.

 You can put your savings towards a home worth up to £250,000, or £450,000 if you’re buying in London.